Skip to content

 Answer: 19.19 seconds.
 Same meet, same Berlin Olympic Stadium, same week as the 100m record.

 19.19 has now stood for 17 years.
 Bolt is the only sprinter ever to break the 100m and 200m world records at the same championship.
-The double pushed him past Carl Lewis as the consensus greatest male sprinter.

 Answer: Nadia Comaneci.
 Uneven bars, Montreal 1976, age 14.

 Omega had built the scoreboards on the assumption that a perfect 10 was impossible.
 Her score displayed as “1.00”, the only way the system could show 10.0.
-The crowd was confused for a moment until the PA announcer confirmed it.
+The crowd was confused for a moment until the announcer confirmed it.

 40. How many perfect 10s did Comaneci earn at Montreal 1976?
 (Hard)